 Unlike some other magazines or surveys, we do not take advertisements from any outside manufacturer, so we have no vested interests in the outcome of our survey.
 We have no agenda other than communicate accurate results of our survey.
 We do not consider country of origin in our analyses leading to our reliability ratings.

-European luxury brands' have made recent progress in CR's latest survey.
-The 4-cylinder version of both the Audi A6 and BMW X1 led the best predicted reliability score in both the luxury car and compact luxury SUV segments respectively, besting the Japanese models.
+European luxury brands,especially Audi, have made recent progress in CR's latest surveys.
+The V6 version of the Audi Q5 and Audi Allroad led with the best predicted reliability scores in the compact luxury SUV and wagon segments respectively, topping the Japanese models.

 Your survey results do not match with my experience.
 Is your survey wrong?